 Pursuant to a Parent Company Agreement among Enterprise, Enterprise Products GP, LLC, Enterprise's general partner ("Enterprise GP"), Enterprise Products GTM, LLC ("Enterprise GTM"), and El Paso and certain of its affiliates, which was amended in April 2004, Enterprise GTM acquired for \$425 million in cash a 50% membership interest in our general partner.
 As a result of this transaction, our general partner is now 50% owned by an indirect subsidiary of El Paso and 50% owned by Enterprise GTM, an indirect wholly-owned subsidiary of Enterprise.
-Under our general partner's limited liability company agreement, an affiliate of El Paso will serve as the managing member of our general partner, and Enterprise GTM's rights will be limited to protective consent rights on certain transactions affecting us or our general partner.
+Under our general partner's limited liability company agreement, an affiliate of El Paso will serve as the managing member of our general partner, and Enterprise GTM's rights will be limited to protective consent rights on specified material transactions affecting us or our general partner and the rights and preferences associated with the membership interest in our general partner owned by the Enterprise subsidiary.

-The Parent Company Agreement (as amended) also provides that, immediately prior to the merger, El Paso will contribute its remaining 50% membership interest in our general partner to Enterprise GP in exchange for \$370 million and a 9.9% membership interest in Enterprise GP.
+The Parent Company Agreement (as amended) also provides that, immediately prior to the merger, El Paso will contribute its remaining 50% membership interest in our general partner to Enterprise GP in exchange for \$370 million (which will not be funded or reimbursed by Enterprise) and a 9.9% membership interest in Enterprise GP.
 Affiliates of privately-owned Enterprise Products Company will continue to own the other 90.1% membership interest in Enterprise GP.
-Enterprise GP will then contribute the 50% membership interest in our general partner to Enterprise for no consideration.
-In addition, immediately prior to the merger, Enterprise will purchase approximately 13.8 million of our limited partnership units from subsidiaries of El Paso for \$500 million in cash, consisting of all of our Series C Units and approximately 2.9 million of our common units.
+Enterprise GP will then contribute the 50% membership interest in our general partner to Enterprise (without increasing its interest in Enterprise earnings or cash distributions).
+In addition, immediately after Enterprise's acquisition of the 50% membership interest in our general partner, but prior to commencement of the merger, Enterprise will purchase approximately 13.8 million of our limited partnership units from specified subsidiaries of El Paso for \$500 million in cash, consisting of all 10,937,500 of our Series C Units and 2,876,620 of our common units, none of which will be converted into the right to receive Enterprise common units in the merger.
+The purchase price of approximately \$36.19 per unit is equal to 90% of the average closing price of our common units on the NYSE for the 20 trading days ending on December 12, 2003 (the last full trading day before the proposed merger was announced).
+The remaining 7,433,425 of our common units owned by El Paso will be converted in the merger into the right to receive 13,454,499 Enterprise common units based on the 1.81 exchange ratio.